 - And we knew that if we wanted to keep him, we needed to find ways to bring him up to speed on the skills he was lacking.
 A valuable employee is worth that time & effort investment.

 - We also knew he might be looking elsewhere, but that was ok.
 All we could do is work with him in a way that matched the departmental goals, and not just his.
 If he was so miserable he didn’t want to be there, he wouldn’t be a positive addition to the team anyway.

 - His eagerness also motivated us to make sure we kept communication open, helping him see where improvement was needed.
 But also giving him a chance to take on projects where he could stretch.

 Still, he was pushing it by asking so often.
-He was lucky that we really wanted to find a way to keep him, while working with him to develop his skills.
+Luckily for him, we really wanted to find a way to keep him, while helping him grow his skills.
 Being good at your job helps.
 But some bosses would have lost patience.
 So while it’s ok to ask for a raise, maybe not every few weeks, ok?